President: James Bowman CBE

 Martin's connection with the South West London Choral Society goes back almost as far as he can remember, since his parents were both members of the choir in the late 1950s.
 He was invited by Charles Farncombe to become the choir's accompanist in 1969 and has worked with them continuously since then, as Conductor since 1983.

-Martin is married to Harriet, who sings alto in the choir, and they divide their time between London and Cambridgeshire.
+Martin is married to Harriet, who sings tenor in the choir, and they divide their time between London and Cambridgeshire.